ck0x/Ralli/SQL_SETUP.md

 CREATE INDEX IF NOT EXISTS idx_jobs_created_at ON jobs(created_at DESC);

 -- =====================================================
--- 5. INSERT SAMPLE DATA (Optional - uncomment to use) -- =====================================================
+-- 5. INSERT SAMPLE DATA (REQUIRED for the app to work!)
+-- =====================================================

--- Create a default store for testing
+-- Create a default store - REQUIRED!
--- INSERT INTO stores (name, contact_email)
+-- The app needs at least one store to function properly INSERT INTO stores (id, name, contact_email)
--- VALUES ('My Tennis Shop', 'shop@example.com')
+VALUES (1, 'My Tennis Shop', 'shop@example.com')
--- ON CONFLICT DO NOTHING;
+ON CONFLICT (id) DO NOTHING;

+-- Reset the sequence to the correct value
+SELECT setval('stores_id_seq', (SELECT COALESCE(MAX(id), 1) FROM stores));

 -- =====================================================
 -- DONE!
 -- =====================================================
 -- Your database is now ready to use.
 -- Verify by running: SELECT * FROM stores;